Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 What it does: Explains the full legally-free-to-finalization process, the Pinnacle Plan contractor system, subsidy negotiation strategy, the financial tools available to DHS adoptive families, and the ICWA verification process for foster-to-adopt cases.
 Provides the Adoption Timeline Tracker worksheet so you can track every milestone.

-What it does not replace: An adoption attorney for the district court petition and finalization hearing.
-An attorney who has handled foster-to-adopt cases in your specific Oklahoma county (finalization procedures have minor variations between counties).
+What it does not replace: Legal help for the district court petition and finalization hearing, whether provided by DHS or private counsel.
+An attorney who has handled foster-to-adopt cases in your specific Oklahoma county may be useful where complications arise.
 A subsidy negotiation advocate if your contractor or DHS is offering a rate that does not reflect the child's documented needs.

 Frequently Asked Questions